juniarrtawan/disable_windows_update/README.md

 disable_windows_update

 This repo contains a little script to disable Windows Update.
-You know, sometimes you nerd just want to have a peacefully working machine to work with.
+You know, sometimes you nerd just want to have a fully working machine to work with.

 How it Works
 Taking 2 args